-It is fantastic to find the good in the end of a friendship at work.
+It is fantastic to find the good in friends lost at work.
 Most people spend more time at work than with their families.
 The relationships we develop with friends at work are important and precious.
 In many cases, the fact that we are at work five or more days each week means that we do not lose touch with our work friends like we do with friends made outside the workplace.

 However, there are other friends, we make at work that become lost to us after a time.
 I had a friend who I worked with for several years.
 We met at work and never would have met outside the workplace.
 She helped me build my law practice and I helped her build hers.
 We shared good times and bad times.
 At one point I looked at her like a sister.
 Then suddenly and without warning, she turned on me, betrayed me in a horrible way and destroyed our friendship.
 Her betrayal caused me grave and serious professional consequences.
 This is an example of the fact that when friendships are created at work, when the friendship ends, sometimes the work gets effected.